William North, 6th Baron North: Life

 While aiming for a military career, North was considered too young to take part in the Williamite War in Ireland of 1689–1691.
 However, in 1691 he travelled to Flanders to fight as a "gentleman volunteer".
 In 1698 he took his seat in the House of Lords.
 He served for many years under the Duke of Marlborough, and at the Battle of Blenheim on 13 August 1704 he commanded Lord North and Grey's Regiment of Foot.
 During this battle, he lost his right hand.
 In 1710 he was promoted a Lieutenant General.

 In 1705 North married the young Dutchwoman Maria Margaretha de Jonge van Ellemeet (1690–1762), a daughter of Cornelis de Jonge van Ellemeet (1646–1721), Receiver General of the Republic of the Seven United Netherlands.

 Outside his military career, North served from 6 December 1711 until 28 October 1715 as Lord Lieutenant of Cambridgeshire, a position previously held by his ancestors the first, second, and third Barons North, and Queen Anne appointed him a member of her Privy Council.
 At the time of Anne's death in 1714, North was Governor of Portsmouth and favoured a Jacobite succession.
 His garrison consisted of Scots Guards, who were reported to drink the health of the claimant James Francis Edward Stuart every day.
 Amid fears that the Duke of Berwick would use Portsmouth as a base for a Jacobite invasion of England, North was speedily replaced by Thomas Erle.
-In 1720 he was elected a Fellow of the Royal Society.
+In 1720 he was elected a Fellow of the Royal Society and he was known to be a member of the Loyal Brotherhood.

 In August 1721 North was arrested and accused of being part of the Atterbury Plot, a conspiracy led by Francis Atterbury aimed at the restoration of the House of Stuart.
 However, no one would give evidence against him, so he escaped the fates of some other conspirators and was released.
 His agent and legal advisor Christopher Layer was hanged, drawn and quartered.
 After his release, North travelled on the continent and was believed to have converted to Roman Catholicism.
 He was given an earldom in the Jacobite peerage as 'Earl North' on 6 January 1722.
 He then took service as a general in the army of King Philip V of Spain.

 North died in Madrid on 31 October 1734, when he was succeeded in his estates and in the title of Baron North by a first cousin once removed, Francis North, 3rd Baron Guilford, the grandson of North's uncle Lord Chancellor North.
 The title of Baron Grey de Rolleston became extinct.

 In 1735 North's widow married secondly Patrick Murray, 5th Lord Elibank.